YuanWangOnward/neural_art_style/README.md

-# Implementing of a Neural Algorithm of Artistic Style #
+# Neural Algorithm of Artistic Style #

-This is an implementation of the "[A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576)".
-This uses the selected filtered responses of a pre-trained model (VGG-19) to capture low level to high level features and transfer them to the content image.
+This repository is a course project for EL6123 Image and Video Processing by professor Yao Wang at New York University.
+It implements and extends "[A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576)".

-You can now do it through the IPython Notebook available [here](./TensorFlow%20Implementation%20of%20A%20Neural%20Algorithm%20of%20Artistic%20Style.ipynb)!
+Its original version can be found at [https://github.com/log0/neural-style-painting](https://github.com/log0/neural-style-painting).
+You can do it through the IPython Notebook available [here](./TensorFlow%20Implementation%20of%20A%20Neural%20Algorithm%20of%20Artistic%20Style.ipynb)!
 This code is documented so you can follow along while reading with the paper.
 You can also just replace with your own images and to generate your new painting.

-Results:
+Current version rewrites VGG-19 model from matlab-data-structure into python-data-structure so that loading the model is more easy and error-free.

+Example results from original implementation:

 <img src="images/Macau.jpg" width="400px" height="300px" />
 <img src="images/output-macau/4900 - final.png" width="400px" height="300px" />